 Dr Graham Taylor has developed a research portfolio studying the immune response to Epstein Barr Virus, a common pathogen linked to a number of human malignancies.

-Senior Lecturer in Tumour Immunology, School of Cancer Sciences, College of Medical Sciences and Dentistry, University of Birmingham.
+Senior Lecturer in Tumour Immunology, Institute of Immunology and Immunotherapy, College of Medical Sciences and Dentistry, University of Birmingham.

 Background and Research focus

 Graham Taylor is a Senior Lecturer in Tumour Immunology at the University of Birmingham who leads multiple research programmes in basic and translational cancer research.
 In particular, he has a long standing research focus on how tumour associated antigens are processed and presented by MHC II molecules for recognition by CD4+ T cells, with the eventual aim of manipulating these pathways to enhance tumour cell killing.
 In addition, Graham and his team have developed a therapeutic vaccine for Epstein Barr Virus (EBV)-associated malignancies that, in collaboration with Cancer Research UK, is currently being tested in Phase 2 clinical trials.
 Almost 200,000 cases of EBV-associated cancer occur each year worldwide and improved treatments are urgently required.
 Other work is exploring ways to make a different type of vaccine, one that would protect against being infected with EBV.
 Such a vaccine would form the basis of a long-term strategy to reduce the incidence of EBV-associated cancers in the populations.